usgs/jem-bmd-library/README.txt

  * http://www.oracle.com/technetwork/java/javase/downloads/index.html
  * https://maven.apache.org/

-This library can be compiled as an Eclipse-plugin using Maven with Tycho using the following command:

-$ mvn install

 This library can be compiled as JAR file with the following command:

 $ mvn install -P packaging-jar

+JavaDocs can be generated with the following command:

+$ mvn javadoc:javadoc -P packaging-jar

 Example Maven build results for JAR packaging: